landonma/Data-Management-Templates-Project/Internal_Sharing_Template/Internal_Sharing_Template_example.md

 ### SECTION IV: WORKFLOWS

-**Rationale: researchers normally do not notify each other when a process (task) is complete or if they move from one role to another.
-Setting expectations about how and when datasets will be shared internally will minimize conflict during the project.**

-1)	Data access, permissions, and restriction
+### A) Data access, permissions, and restriction
-Datasets will be shared internally *[specify when researchers are expected to share their datasets.
-Some examples: as soon as possible after the data is collected/at the end of the sampling season/6 months after it is collected/on January of each year/when a researcher of the Project requests it]*.
+Datasets will be shared internally

 - Meteo: will be shared as soon as it has been transformed to an appropriate format.
 ASAP.
 There will be updated quality control information, based on defined quality levels (L0 raw data, L1 has passed tests A and B, L2 has passed all tests.
 Description of protocols and tests in in make/up/path)
 - Birds, water quality: as soon as possible, but only when there has been an appropriate level of quality control.